-Fred’s remnants spin up more severe weather, while Grace and Henri strengthen in the Atlantic Ocean
+Fred’s remnants spin up more severe weather, while Grace and Henri strengthen in Atlantic Ocean

 As Fred’s old circulation continues northward, removed from its life-giving oceanic heat and moisture source, the bulk of the heavy rainfall will remain confined near and west of the center.
 That means most of Pennsylvania and New York State will see the greatest risk of heavy downpours where Fred’s rain shield continues to pivot overhead as the system rotates.
 That swath is likely to continue into New England.

-Rainfall rates may top an inch per hour due to “efficient” rainfall processes stemming from a highly-saturated atmosphere.
+Rainfall rates may top an inch per hour due to “efficient” rainfall processes stemming from a highly saturated atmosphere.

 Totals of 2 to 4 inches are likely in the heavier zone.
 That risk is maximized north of Interstate 80 in Pennsylvania toward Ithaca, N.Y.
 The Weather Prediction Center notes there’s about a 20 to 50 percent chance of any given location exceeding its capacity to absorb rainwater.
 That would spark flooding.

-Serious flash flooding occurred Tuesday in Balsam Grove, N.C., in the Pisgah National Forest southwest of Asheville, where radar-estimated totals were nearly a foot into the North Fork of the French Broad River, which runs directly through town.
+Serious flash flooding occurred Tuesday in Balsam Grove, N.C., in the Pisgah National Forest southwest of Asheville, where radar-estimated totals were nearly a foot into the north fork of the French Broad River, which runs directly through town.
 To the north, extreme rises along the Pigeon River were noted west of Asheville, prompting a flash flood emergency for downstream areas near Canton and Clyde.

 “Expect flooding in the Pigeon River Valley … to be comparable to the modern-day flood of record in September 2004,” warned the Weather Service.
 Officials opened a shelter for evacuees at Tuscola High School.